jmcook1186/biosnicar-py/README.md

 # BioSNICAR_GO_PY

-Python implementation of BioSNICAR_GO, designed to predict the spectral and broadband albedo and energy absorption in snow and ice with variable grain sizes and densities either clean or with both inorganic and biological particles.
+This package is a Python implementation of the BioSNICAR_GO model to represent the albedo of snow and ice with variable grain sizes and densities, either clean or with light absorbing particulates  (LAPs).
+It builds upon legacy FORTRAN and Matlab code developed by Flanner et al. (2007), Cook et al. (2017, 2020) and Wicker et al. (2021, in review).
+The model is a two stream radiative transfer model that predicts the albedo of a snow or ice multilayer column with user-defined parameters for the snow/ice background (single scattering properties, density, grain size) as well as the LAPs (single scattering properties, concentration in the ice).
+Two solvers are available in this new version, the original SNICAR matrix solver typically representing ice and snow with grains (Toon et al. 1989) and the Adding-Doubling (AD) solver (Wicker et al. 2021, in review), representing the ice as a medium including air bubbles and allowing the incorporation of Fresnel layers.
+It also includes a BioOptical model specifically designed to represent biological albedo reducers on snow and ice surfaces.
+This functionality, combined with the AD solver for the ice matrix makes BioSNICAR_GO applicable to bare glacier ice surfaces as well as wet and dry snowpacks - a significant step forwards from the original BiOSNICAR model published in Cook et al (2017).

-# Background
+# Parametrisation
+## Snow and ice background

-This is a Python implementation of the BioSNICAR_GO model offering the user a choice between determining ice optical properties using Mie scattering (good for fine snow grains that can be assumed spherical) or geometric optics (good for wet snow and ice).
+The snow and ice single scattering properties can be generated from the ice refractive index (Warren 1984, Warren and Brandt 2008, Picard 2016) using Mie scattering (good for fine snow grains that can be assumed spherical, or for representing ice bubbles in an ice matrix) or geometric optics (adapted from van Diedenhoven (2014), good for wet snow and ice).
 This also enables different grain shapes to be used - geometric optics for hexagonal plates and columns, Mie scattering for spheres, spheroids, hexagonal plates and Koch snowflakes (after He et al. 2016, 2017).
-This builds upon legacy FORTRAN and Matlab code developed by Flanner et al. (2007) and Cook et al. (2017, 2020).
+The rationale behind providing GO functionality is that geometric optics enables ice grains shaped as large hexagonal plates and columns to be simulated, whereas Mie scattering applies to small spheres.
 Note that running the model in Mie mode with spherical grains and omitting any biological particles is equivalent to running the original SNICAR model of Flanner et al. (2007, 2009).

-The model is a two stream radiative transfer model that predicts the albedo of a snow or ice column with user-defined grain size and density and mass mixing ratios of a range of biological and non-biological particles.
-In GO mode, the optical properties of the ice grains themselves are calculated using a parameterisation of geometric optics calculations described by van Diedenhoven (2014) and the refractive indices are from Warren and Brandt (2008).
-In Mie mode the ice optical properties are calculated using Mie scatering codes using the same ice refractive indices.
-The rationale behind providing GO functionality is that geometric optics enables ice grains shaped as aritrarily large hexagonal plates and columns to be simulated, whereas Mie scattering applies to small spheres.
-The geometric optics approach is therefore better suited to wet snow or glacier ice, whereas Mie scattering is better for dry snow.
 Since 01/05/2020 there exists an option to model the effects of liquid water coatings around ice grains using two-layer coated sphere Mie calculations (added by Niklas Bohn).
 This option had previously been included in the Matlab version of BioSNICAR and was deprecated for the Python translation in favour of increasing ice grain radii to simulate interstitial melt water; however, it was subsequently decided that giving the choice of method for incorporating liquid water was a better approach.
 Gratitude to Niklas for adding this feature.

-BioSNICAR_GO also offers the option to incorporate algae as a light absorbing impurity, importantly either in the form of snow algae modelled using mie theory, or glacier algae modelled as large (10s - 100s microns), long chains of cells approximated as cylinders after Lee and Pilon, 2013) modelled using geometrical optics.

-The single scattering optical properties of the algae is determined by a separate Bio-optical model also provided here.
-Depending whether the user provides a MAC or pigment profile, the bio-optical model returns a cell MAC and imaginary refractive index that is parsed to the Mie or GO solver that in turn calculates the single scattering properties and appends them to a lookup library accessible to the radiative transfer model.
-The mass absorption coefficients for glacier algae provided in this repository have been determined empirically (Williamson et al. in review).
+For each layer, the density has to be indicated together with the shape, coating and size of the grains (ice or air bubbles).

+## LAPs

+The LAPs single scattering properties can be also be generated using Mie theory (good for mineral dust or snow algae) or geometric optics (good for glacier algae that are long chains of cells approximated as cylinders after Lee and Pilon, 2013).
+In particular, the BioSNICAR_GO package includes a BioOptical model designed to generate the optical properties of snow and glacier algae cells and store them in a file directly usable in the main driver.
+The user needs to prescribe algae dry density, real part of refractive index and cell size for the calculation of the scattering properties, and for the calculation of extinction properties the cells are assumed homogeneous so that they are directly calculated from absorption cross sections (ACS), prescribed by an empirical measurement or a pigment profile (cellular pigment concentrations) from which the ACS is reconstructed following Cook et al. 2017, Pottier et al. 2005.
+The ACS of both glacier and snow algae are to date only theoretically reconstructed from pigment profiles.
 The mineral dusts included in this version include four "global average" dusts with typically Saharan optical properties as described by Flanner et al. 2009.
 There are three Greenland Ice Sheet mineral dusts that were generated from field measurements of local mineralogy on the south-western sector of the ice sheet near Kangerlussuaq.
 The optical properties for each mineral was obtained from the literature and mixed according to the measured relative abundance using the Maxwell-Garnett mixing model, and the optical properties predicted using Mie theory over a measured particle size distribution.
 There are also three additional Greenlandic dusts from Polashenski et al. (2015) who generated hypothetical dust samples with low, medium and high hematitie content, with the remainder being similar to dusts collected on Greenlandic snow.
 Black carbon is included in both sulphate-coated and uncoated forms, and volcanic ash is included as per Flanner et al. (2009).

-This functionality, combined with the geometric optics option for the ice matrix makes BioSNICAR_GO applicable to bare glacier ice surfaces as well as wet and dry snowpacks - a significant step forwards from the original BiOSNICAR model published in Cook et al (2017).
-The model currently includes options for 2 glacier algae of different user-defined dimensions and one snow algae.

 ## Recent Additions